TMJ Treatment Media, PA

 How can I heal my TMJ naturally?

 Healing TMJ disorders naturally is possible.
 However, the severity of your condition will determine how effective healing naturally will be.
-You can utilize relaxation techniques like mindfulness meditation and deep breathing exercises.
+You can use relaxation techniques like mindfulness meditation and deep breathing exercises.
 These techniques may help relieve stress and tension that further aggravate the TMJ.

 Can massaging treat or cure TMJ disorders?

-Massaging the muscles around the jaw can relieve some patients experiencing TMJ discomfort.
+Massaging the muscles around the jaw can relieve some patients who feel TMJ discomfort.
 You can help relax the muscles, reduce tension, and alleviate pain.
 While massage cannot cure TMJ, it can be a helpful part of an overall treatment plan.
 That treatment may include lifestyle changes like avoiding hard or chewy foods.

 How long does TMJ take to heal?